 - The Kidz Bop cover of "Born This Way" by the (openly bisexual) Lady Gaga left out the lyrics acknowledging LGBT people, in the process destroying the point of the song.

 - Lillet and Amoretta in Grim Grimoire, Lillet turns down the closest thing to a male love interest, announces her love of Amoretta and lives with her in the end.
 But they don't technically "do" anything.
-(Lillet is about ten and Amoretta is technically an infant.)
+(Technically, Amoretta is a few months old.)

 - The relationship between Shion and KOS-MOS in Xenosaga isn't ever made explicit but the game beats you over the head with subtext to the point that they might as well have.

-- The relationship between Nel and Claire in Star Ocean Till The End of Time is subject to a lot of Les Yay Shipping.
+- The relationship between Nel and Claire in Star Ocean: Till the End of Time.
 In addition to the care and concern they have for each other, one of Nel's level up quotes is "I did it, Claire.", and in one of the endings Claire goes off on her father for suggesting she marry one of the male characters.

-- The game contains Dummied Out code and sound files for same-sex romances with Kaidan and Ashley.
-Oddly, while Kaidan is finally reinstated as a same-sex love interest in Mass Effect 3, Ashley isn't.
+- While the first Mass Effect game gives Female Shepard and Liara the same amount of screentime as Male Shepard and Liara (though this romance has its own problems), the game contains Dummied Out code and sound files for same-gender romances with Kaidan and Ashley.
+Oddly, while Kaidan is finally reinstated as a same-gender love interest in Mass Effect 3, Ashley isn't.

 - The same games have Zilva and Elena, whose relationship reads rather a lot like Star-Crossed Lovers.
 Blaze Union adds credence to the theory that there's something going on between them, implying that Zilva has come to view Elena as a Replacement Goldfish for another girl she once had a crush on, a character who dies in the canon route of that game.

-- Captain Maggie Sawyer was a recurring and supporting character in Superman The Animated Series, and was originally part of Superman's extended supporting cast in the comics.
-She has been an open lesbian in the comic books since 1988, but in Superman The Animated Series there was nary a mention of her sexuality.
-In Apokolips...Now!, where Maggie is hospitalized after an attack by Intergang, she is visited in the hospital by a woman who comforts her and holds her hand.
+- Captain Maggie Sawyer was a recurring and supporting character in Superman: The Animated Series, and was originally part of Superman's extended supporting cast in the comics.
+She has been an open lesbian in the comic books since 1988, but in the series there was nary a mention of her sexuality.
+In "Apokolips...Now!", where Maggie is hospitalized after an attack by Intergang, she is visited in the hospital by a woman who comforts her and holds her hand.
 However, this woman is never identified, nor is their relationship explained.
 The credits and DVD commentary reveal her as Toby Raines, Maggie's long-time partner in the comics, and the producers explain that her inclusion in the hospital scene was their way of acknowledging the relationship in the comics, which could never be spoken aloud in the series.

-- There is a retroactive hiding to be found in Batman The Animated Series, parent-series to the above Superman series and starting point of the DCAU.
-Officer (Later Detective) Renee Montoya was a character created for the show and then added to the comic continuity; since her role in the series was a police officer who occasionally assists the Bat-characters in their crime-fighting, without delving into her history or personal life, there was nothing that dealt with her sexuality in any way.
-However, after B:TAS had ended she became a starring character in Gotham Central, where an award-winning story-arc involved her being outed to her friends, family and coworkers, with the revelation that she had been in the closet since she was fifteen; according to the writers this was not a Retcon, they were not "making her gay," but rather she had been gay the entire time and was just only now revealing it to the other characters (and the readers).
-This revelation means that she had been a self-aware gay woman for the entirety of her appearances in both the animated series and the comics, but had been keeping the secret from even her close friends and family for fear of their reaction.
+- There is a retroactive hiding to be found in Batman: The Animated Series.
+Officer (later Detective) Renee Montoya was a character created for the show and then added to the comic continuity; since her role in the series was a police officer who occasionally assists the Bat-characters in their crime-fighting, without delving into her history or personal life, there was nothing that dealt with her sexuality in any way.
+However, after B:TAS had ended she became a starring character in Gotham Central, with a story-arc involving her being outed to her friends, family and coworkers, and the revelation that she had been in the closet since she was fifteen; according to the writers this was not a Retcon, they were not "making her gay," but rather she had been gay the entire time and was just only now revealing it to the other characters (and the readers).